alexkychen/zebrafish-monitor/README.md

 ![](pic/ETS_decomposition.png)
 From the above plot, the data exhibits a clear seasonal pattern or repeating pattern over a specific time interval (i.e., daily).
 The trend component slightly varied across the 6 days without a strong upward or downward long-term trend.
 ### Data stationarity
 **Augmented Dickey-Fuller test results**: Because the *p*-value is less than the significant level (0.05), the time series is stationary.
-As a result, there is no need to perform differencing on the time series when applying a ARIMA based model for forecasting.
+As a result, there is no need to perform differencing on the time series when applying an ARIMA based model for forecasting.

 | description | value |
 |---|---|